MinecraftForge/Documentation/docs/dependencies/jarinjar.md

 Jar-in-Jar is a way to load dependencies for mods from within the jars of the mods.
 To accomplish this, Jar-in-Jar generates a metadata json within `META-INF/jarjar/metadata.json` on build containing the artifacts to load from within the jar.

 Jar-in-Jar is a completely optional system which can be enabled using `jarJar#enable` before the `minecraft` block.
 This will include all dependencies from the `jarJar` configuration into the `jarJar` task.

+The jar with dependencies is not built when you run the `build` task, you must also run the `jarJar` task in gradle.
+Alongside your normal jar, you will see a jar with the suffix `-all` at the end which is the jar with dependencies.

 You can configure the task similarly to other jar tasks:

 ```gradle
 // In build.gradle